Flexi Cap Mutual Funds

 SEBI introduced the flexi cap fund category in November 2020 to allow fund managers more operational flexibility compared to the rigid allocation rules of multi-cap funds (which require minimum 25% each in large, mid, and small cap).
 In a flexi cap fund, the manager can be 80% large-cap when markets are volatile, and tilt toward mid and small caps when valuations are attractive.

-Flexi Cap vs Multi Cap vs Large Cap — Quick Comparison
+Flexi Cap vs Multi Cap vs Large Cap: Quick Comparison

 How Do Flexi Cap Funds Work?

-The fund manager of a flexi cap fund continuously evaluates the market cycle and adjusts the large/mid/small cap split accordingly.
 In a bull market with frothy mid-cap valuations, the manager may increase large-cap allocation for stability.
 In a market correction, they may increase mid and small-cap exposure to capture recovery upside.

 This dynamic allocation is the core value proposition of flexi cap funds; it attempts to capture growth across the market cap spectrum while managing downside risk better than pure small-cap or mid-cap funds.